DeCo-Education/DeCo-Docs/docs/into-the-woods/prepwork-0-what-is-blockchain/1-blockchain-101.md

 ## What is a Smart Contract?

+Smart contracts are self-executing computer programs that run on the blockchain network.
+They are essentially a set of rules and conditions that govern how a transaction will be executed.
+Smart contracts are ideal for a wide range of applications, including financial transactions, supply chain management, and more, as they eliminate the need for intermediaries and provide a high level of security and transparency.

-A smart contract is an on-chain code that upon a successful validation, is executed on the blockchain creating a smart **transaction**.
+It is on-chain code that upon a successful validation, is executed on the blockchain creating a smart **transaction**.

 In Ergo a smart contract is also called a Guard Script.